 If you care about the quality of your written content, print or digital, you can show this by joining us.
-We welcome as a Corporate Subscriber any organisation, large or small, that shares our aim of upholding editorial excellence.
+We welcome as a Corporate Member any organisation, large or small, that shares our aim of upholding editorial excellence.
 We especially welcome organisations that need the specialist editorial services offered by CIEP members.

 - government departments